Remote work challenged buyers and sellers to get acquainted with each other online, leading to several deals being struck

-If making a deal is like a marriage, leaders within Volaris emphasize that their support for sellers and their businesses won’t disappear after the courtship is over and the deal is done.
+While leaders across Volaris Group have adapted to communicating and building relationships virtually, they emphasize that their support for sellers and their businesses won’t disappear after the courtship is over and the deal is done.

 “I always say to prospects—this is a forever marriage,” says Drake.
 “The worst thing we could do is for both sides to get hitched without really getting to know each other very well.”

 “To make the business successful, post-transaction, we want hints that partnership is going to work.
 So I equally want somebody that's in this forever, who wants that commitment and long-term outlook.”

 Key tips for sellers when face-to-face meetings aren't an option:

 - Leave time for small talk and use video when possible.
 This can help build trust, comfort and connection.

 - Never hesitate to ask questions... about anything!
 Not being able to speak face-to-face can sometimes make it more difficult to communicate, but being proactive can help.

 - Attend virtual events.
 If possible, a virtual beer night or networking event can help you get to know the team further and build connections outside of formal meetings.